Feshest/student-attendance-system/README.md

 # student-attendance-system
-Student attendance system based on face recognition
+Student attendance system based on face recognition.
+This system using LBPH algorithm and method Viola-Jones.